monicapetrangeli/Data-Analytics-with-R/README.md

 - Exploratory data analysis and visual storytelling
 - Model development and performance evaluation
 - Summary of findings with actionable insights

+## DataViz
+This assignment, included as part of the Data Analytics with R course, focuses on improving the understanding of how to effectively tell a story with data.
+The project explores various visualization techniques to communicate insights clearly and persuasively using R.

+### 📂 Contents:
+- Exploratory visualizations tailored to specific questions
+- Storytelling through progressive data refinement
+- Use of themes, colors, and annotation to enhance readability
+- Narrative-driven visual output for presentation